wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/overview.md

 Organizations are increasingly trying to do more with auditing as the security and compliance landscape evolves.
 Traditionally, auditing has been used primarily for reporting purposes.
 For example, an IT admin would use audit to identify who was using what and how often, or organizations may use audit to provide documented audit trails.
 That type of auditing remains important, but organizations now want to do more with the signals captured in the audit logs.
 For example, security operations teams want to use auditing for investigating breaches and identified threats with an eye on proactive attack detection and prevention.
 Compliance and privacy teams want to know the services that are being used, along with applicable regulations.
 Overall, organizations need more tools to investigate data breaches and respond to security and compliance events in a defensible manner.

-## Audit (Premium) in Microsoft 365
+## Audit (Premium)

-Microsoft 365 Audit (Premium) adds new auditing capabilities that can help your organization with forensic and compliance investigations.
+Audit (Premium) adds new auditing capabilities that can help your organization with forensic and compliance investigations.
 Audit (Premium) builds on Microsoft 365 auditing and extends it with the following capabilities:

 - Access crucial events
 - Preserve audit logs